MY LEGISLATIVE PRIORITIES

 We do not need more empty community conversations that do not result in concrete action.

 Those of us who occupy spaces of privilege need to do a deep examination of our participation in these systems and structures of racism, and how our own individual beliefs, conscious and unconscious, contribute to upholding those systems.
 Then we need to begin the personal and communal work of dismantling those systems.
 In practical terms, racial and social justice work includes ensuring a world-class education for every child; universal, affordable access to healthcare; living wage jobs and affordable housing.

-I do support making reforms to public safety so it works for everyone, including working with communities and local police, holding police accountable to the communities they serve, and improving training for officers so all of our families are safe, no matter where they live or what they look like.
+I support making public safety reforms that work for everyone, including communities and local police, holding police accountable to the communities they serve, and improving training for officers so all of our families are safe.
 Some reforms I support are:

 I understand the importance of public safety, and am prepared to confront the issues to make Minnesota a safer place for everyone, no matter where they live or what they look like.

 I will work to fund a comprehensive transportation package, including a long-term plan for repairing and maintaining our transportation infrastructure, which will lift more Minnesotans out of poverty, expand transit service in rural communities, and help narrow racial disparities.
+I will support:

-- Efficient, affordable, and accessible transportation
+- Efficient, affordable, and accessible transportation.

-- Rapid transit lines across the Minneapolis-St. Paul metro area, that will help put 500,000 more Minnesotans within a 30-minute commute of jobs
+- Rapid transit lines across the Minneapolis-St. Paul metro area, that will help put 500,000 more Minnesotans within a 30-minute commute of jobs.

 - Work to adopt a dedicated funding mechanism to provide secure, reliable funding for transportation.